codemitkumar/WriteOrElse/README.md

 An offline desktop app that decides what you write today, tracks it, and gets progressively more annoying if you ignore it.

-## Running the packaged app
+## Installing

+Run `dist\Write-or-Else-Setup-<version>.exe` and step through the wizard.
+It installs to `%LOCALAPPDATA%\Programs\Write or Else\` (a per-user install, no admin rights needed), adds Start Menu and Desktop shortcuts, and registers a normal Windows uninstaller (Settings → Apps, or `%LOCALAPPDATA%\Programs\Write or Else\Uninstall Write or Else.exe`).

+This install is completely independent of this source folder — everything the app needs is bundled into the installed copy, so **this whole project directory can be deleted after installing** without breaking anything.
+Keep it around only if you plan to rebuild or modify the app later.

+If you'd rather not install anything, `dist\Write or Else 1.0.0.exe` is a portable single-file build — just make sure to move it *out* of this project folder before deleting the folder, since that copy isn't decoupled the way the installed version is.

-After a build, grab the portable exe from `dist\Write or Else 1.0.0.exe` and run it directly — no installer, no internet connection needed.
-It starts minimized to the system tray and (by default) launches automatically when you log into Windows, so streak/punishment tracking works without you having to remember to open it.
+Either way it's fully offline, starts minimized to the system tray, and (by default) launches automatically when you log into Windows, so streak/punishment tracking works without you having to remember to open it.

-All your data lives locally in `%APPDATA%\write-or-else\write-or-else-data.json` — nothing leaves your machine.
+All your data lives locally in `%APPDATA%\write-or-else\write-or-else-data.json` — nothing leaves your machine, and it survives reinstalls/updates since it's stored outside the install directory.

 ## How it works